Your Child Doesn’t Need Another Organised Activity. They Need Dirt.

 The average five-year-old today can swipe a screen before they can climb a tree.

 We’ve created a generation of tiny adults — programmed, polished, and permanently supervised.
 Their schedules are packed tighter than a CEO’s calendar.
 Gymnastics.
-Mandarin.
-Coding for toddlers.
+Swimming Lessons.
+Little Kickers.
 Meanwhile, the last time they played in the mud?
 Can’t remember.
 Maybe never.

 And here’s the punchline: we call this enrichment.

-Let me say it louder for the everyone in the back —
+Let us say it louder for the everyone in the back —

 Children are not a productivity project.
 They’re a wild thing.
 And wild things need the wild.